tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/01_DSAR/01_01_DSAR_login.md

 # Login to the DPM System as an Administrator

-Access the DPM System login screen:
+Access the DPM System login screen by using the following URL.

 **URL** -  http://<your ip address>:3213/app/login